Financial Responsibility Standards Requiring a Letter of Credit

 - Letters of Credit Requested from Institutions in Award Year 2015

 - Letters of Credit Requested from Institutions in Award Years 2013 and 2014

 An Award Year covers the period of July 1 through June 30 and tracks the school year for which financial aid is used to fund a student’s education.

-Tab 3 in the spreadsheet linked above provide descriptions of the data fields and common definitions for the reasons why an institution was required to remit a LOC to the Department.
+Tab 3 (for Award Years 2013 and 2014) and Tab 2 (for Award Years 2015 and 2016) in the spreadsheets linked above provide descriptions of the data fields and common definitions for the reasons why an institution was required to remit a LOC to the Department.